 9. Do the paperwork.

 The claims adjuster will send over some paperwork and documents that you have to complete.
 Do the paperwork and return it promptly – don’t delay.
+Pay attention to any deadlines on the paperwork or documents.

 10. Let your mortgage lender know about the loss.